mmccferreira/Aging_2021/README.md

    1. Normalization.md: markdown documentation file
    2. annotation.txt: ensembl biotype annotation; downloaded in May 17th 2021

-Note: Because we are not the owners of the dataset, we do not provide here the gene expression data and metadata.
+Note: Because we are not the owners of the dataset, we do not provide here the gene expression data and nor the metadata.
 For retrieving these files we advise you to download them directly from the GSE132040 entry of the Gene Expression Omnibus database (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132040).

 2. Regression: Segmented regression analysis
    1. segmented_regression.md: markdown documentation file